Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Oriented linear graphs

 \begin{rem} If $\tL$ satisfies the property $D(n)$ then each of its subgraphs also satisfies $D(n)$. \end{rem}

-By Remark~\ref{LG:dist3}, a complete description of the multipath cohomology of oriented linear graphs can be achieved by studying graphs satisfying the property $D(2)$.
+By the above observations, a complete description of the multipath cohomology of oriented linear graphs can be achieved by studying graphs satisfying the property $D(2)$.
 As a first step, we start with oriented linear graphs satisfying $D(1)$.
 Since the cohomology of a disjoint union of linear graphs is the tensor product over its components (cf.~Remark~\ref{DisjointUnion}), we restrict to the case of connected ones, i.e.~the alternating graphs.

 \begin{thm} \end{thm} \proof We use the notation illustrated in Figure~\ref{fig:SECLeafRem}, with $\tG = \tA_n$.
 By Theorem~\ref{finedimondo}, the path poset~$P(\tA_n)$ is isomorphic to $\nabla_{P(\tG'')} (P(\tG \setminus \{{e_2}\}), P(\tG')) $.
 Observe that $P(\tG \setminus \{{e_2}\})$ is a cone over $P(\tG'')$ and that we have isomorphisms of graphs $\tG' \cong \tA_{n-1}$ and $\tG'' \cong \tA_{n-2} $.
 Consequently, there is an induced isomorphism